andrewletten/ecojags/README.md

 library(coefplot2)
 ```

-To obtain the data you can either uncomment the following code block, or alternatively proceed directly to the  next block and read in a reformatted file prepared a little earlier...
+To obtain the data you can either uncomment the following code block, or alternatively proceed directly to the next block and read in 'KessDiv.csv' which has already been modified into a useable format.

 ```r